 Weekly Livestock Market Update

-■ Fed cattle prices at Wisconsin and surrounding state auction markets were steady to higher again this week.
+• Fed cattle prices at Wisconsin and surrounding state auction markets were steady.
 High-yielding, high-grading cattle brought $135 to $160/cwt.
-Groups of high Choice and Prime lots sold from $160 to $169/cwt.
-The Holstein steer market was mostly steady to higher this week ranging from $115 to $143/cwt with a few packages selling to $148.
-Silage fed, under finished or heavy dairy breed steers brought $78 to $114/cwt.
-Dairy x Beef steers were bringing $107 to $150/cwt with a few to $155.
-Cows were $2 higher.
-A bulk of the cows brought $64 to $84/cwt with some selling into the high $90s.
+Groups of high Choice and Prime lots sold from $160 to $172/cwt.
+The Holstein steer market was fully steady ranging from $114 to $142/cwt with the top end bringing $142 to $149 and some packages above.
+Silage fed, under finished or heavy dairy breed steers brought $78 to $113/cwt.
+Dairy x Beef steers were bringing $107 to $154/cwt.
+Cows were mixed.
+A bulk of the cows brought $64 to $87/cwt with some selling into the $110s.
 Doubtful health and thin cows were bringing $64/cwt and down.
-Dairy breed bull calves were steady, bringing $50 to $150/cwt with heavier, well cared for calves selling up to $200/cwt.
-Beef and Beef Cross calves were selling to $360/cwt.
-Shorn market lambs were bringing $135 to $150/cwt, with unshorn lambs bringing $130 to $145/cwt.
-Some lighter lambs sold to $175/cwt.
+Dairy breed bull calves continued to sell higher, bringing $75 to $225/cwt with heavier, well cared for calves selling up to $275/cwt.
+Beef and Beef Cross calves were selling to $450/cwt with a few higher.
+Market lambs were bringing $141 to $152/cwt with reports of some light lambs selling higher.

 –Wisconsin Department of Agriculture, Trade and Consumer Protection